(December 29, 1989 – January 18, 2016)

 Be it enacted by the Legislature of the State of Arizona:

-A. Police departments in any Arizonan city must hire an amounting of mental health professionals equal to a third of the amounting of police officers.
+A. Police departments in any Arizonan city must hire an amounting of mental health professionals equal to a fifth of the amounting of police officers employed, with an annual budget of twenty million dollars provided to each department for this tasking.
+Excess state funds provided to hire these mental health professionals must be used to provide bonuses to police officers only.

-- Mental health professionals hired by police departments can suspend officers which display concerning behavior according to said mental health professional’s professional discretion.
+- Mental health professionals hired by police departments & tasked to an officer are empowered to suspend officers which display concerning behavior according to said mental health professional’s professional discretion.

-B. Police training in all Arizona police academies is to be subject to review & alteration by a committee of mental health professionals appointed by the legislature.
+B. Police training in all Arizona police academies is to be subject to review & alteration upon majority committee vote by a committee of mental health professionals appointed by the legislature to shape police policy regarding mediation performed by police officers.